-The combined FRWP/FSCC system underwent a successful integrated operational test and, following such test was placed into commercial operation on November 15, 2011.
-The FRWP/FSCC system can be utilized by the District during dry years when the District's contractual right to CVP water is made available.
 Operation of the FRWP/FSCC system is required to be integrated with the operation of the District's treatment facilities and conveyance and distribution systems.
 The maximum quantity of water that may be delivered in any given year is subject to the capacity and demands of the District's local infrastructure and may be constrained by distribution and treatment limitations.
 In light of these constraints, the District has identified operational strategies for added flexibility and reliability and has identified potential future improvements to maximize delivery.

 Operation of the FRWP results in additional costs to the District as compared to water from the District's Mokelumne River supply.
-These costs include: (i) the purchase cost for the water which would be payable to the Bureau for CVP water or to Placer County Water Agency ("PCWA") for water transferred to the District pursuant to an agreement with PCWA as described under "- Water Supply Management Plan - Placer County Water Agency Water Transfer Agreement" below (any such supplemental supply water delivered from sources such as these outside the District's normal watershed being hereinafter referred to as "Supplemental Supply"); (ii) the costs to convey the water from the FRWP intake to the District's Water System, which include operations costs and energy for pumping; and (iii) additional treatment costs as this supply cannot be treated at the District's largest direct filtration plants and must receive more expensive full conventional treatment.
-The District has estimated the current total incremental costs of Supplemental Supply water received from these sources utilizing the FRWP to be approximately \$350-\$450 per acre-foot, depending on the volume of water taken, energy costs incurred in connection with pumping and the cost of the chemical treatment of the water.
+These costs include: (i) the purchase cost of the water, payable to the Bureau for CVP water or to another party in connection with any water transfer or other contractual arrangement that may be secured by the District (any such supplemental supply water delivered from sources outside the District's normal watershed being hereinafter referred to as "Supplemental Supply"); (ii) the costs to convey the water from the FRWP intake to the District's Water System, which include operations costs and energy for pumping; and (iii) additional treatment costs as this supply cannot be treated at the District's largest direct filtration plants and must receive more expensive full conventional treatment.

 Prior to Water Year 2014, since the operational date of the FRWP occurred in November 2011, the District had not experienced conditions whereby the use of the FRWP to take deliveries of Supplemental Supply was required to address a drought-related water supply deficiency.
-During Water Year 2014, the District took delivery of approximately 23,390 acre-feet of Supplemental Supply during the period from April through July of 2014, including approximately 18,640 acre-feet of CVP water and approximately 4,750 acre-feet of water under a one-year water purchase agreement with PCWA.
-Under current allocations of CVP water by the Bureau, the District is entitled to receive up to 50% of its dry year entitlement (i.e., up to 66,500 acre-feet) at any time during the contract year period of March 1, 2014 through February 28, 2015.
+Beginning in Water Year 2014, the District has utilized the FRWP to take deliveries of Supplemental Supply, including water made available under the Long-Term Renewal CVP Contract when determined necessary, as described herein.
+See "- Current California Drought."